ryu1kup/pypamn/README.md

 ```

 ## output
-Pypamn creates a CSV output file, which has the columns shown in the following table.
+Pypamn creates a csv or a pickle as the output file, which has the columns shown in the following table.

 | Column Name | Unit | Type   | Description |
 |-------------|------|--------|-------------|